It started in 1919, with a small group of farmers

 Having a voice – a seat at the table and an impact on policy – is critical.
 Beginning at the grassroots level and involving Farm Bureau members’ advocacy efforts across the country, all of agriculture speaks with one voice through the American Farm Bureau Federation.

-Farm Bureau members visited Washington, D.C. in 2015, for issue briefings, advocacy training and meetings with members of Congress.
+Farm Bureau members visiting Washington, DC in 2016 for issue briefings with members of Congress.

 The reach of AFBF advocacy efforts in the media via outlets including CNN, The Wall Street Journal, The Washington Post, Politico and The New York Times.